-This blog post provides concise tips for leaders at startups and early-stage companies to consider when getting a data science team off the ground.
+This blog post provides a video followed by concise tips for leaders at startups and early-stage companies to consider when getting a data science team off the ground.
 Tips covered include timing, hiring, processes, and technology.

 Why Data Science?

 An increasing number of startups and early-stage companies are realizing they need to tap into data science to grow or stay competitive.
 They’ve recognized that collecting and storing data is fruitless unless it can drive insights that propel the business forward.
 If you’re a manager charged with building a data science team from scratch, or expanding a fledgling one, it can be hard to get the timing right or know what to prioritize.
 This blog post will help you ensure you’re investing in the right people, processes and technology to make your young team flourish.

 Don’t launch a data science team just because everyone seems to be doing it.
 You’re jumping in too early if you haven’t been collecting any data or haven’t gleaned basic business intelligence from the information you have.
 You need to understand what’s happening today before building tools to predict what’s next.